physicsparticle/5WU7oGiwiao-stay/README.md

 # 5WU7oGiwiao-stay

 ![screenshot](summer2025.png)
+* no scheduled seminars and no scheduled didactics in the summer
-* no seminars, no didactics, most scheduled meetings -> canceled
+* most scheduled meetings -> canceled
 * nobody call me, txt me, im unavailable
 * im not even getting my realid, i legit dont care, im not leaving nj and if i am its only to go to nyc, thats it